 The Fixed Part – Key

-The first part of a PCIe slot, called the KEY, consists of eleven terminals on either side of the PCIe slot, making a total of 22 terminals.
+The first part of a PCIe slot, the KEY, consists of eleven terminals on either side of the slot, making a total of 22 airports.

 The first part of the slot is consistent throughout all PCIe slot sizes.
-The most important purpose of this slot is power supply.
+The most crucial purpose of this slot is the power supply.

 It measures about 11.65mm in length.
-The slot itself comes in at about 11.25mm in height from the mounting surface on the board to the top.
+The slot comes in at approximately 11.25mm in height from the mounting surface on the board to the top.

-The remainder of the pins are variable and depends upon the size.
+The remainder of the pins is variable and depends upon the size.